 Click here to download a pdf of the wedding booklet.

 Funerals – A Service of Witness to the Resurrection

 The Service of a Witness to the Resurrection is service of worship for the community of faith to walk with the departed as she or he makes the journey from this life to the life eternal.
 It is an opportunity to give thanks to God for the life of the deceased and for all the ways that she or he graced our lives; to confront our grief at the loss of one that we loved; and to embrace our sure and confident hope in the resurrection to life everlasting.
 The booklet, Witness to the Resurrection: A Planning Guide to Services at First Presbyterian Church, is available in the narthex or by calling the church office.
 It is a guide to the planning of a service for the Witness to the Resurrection.
 Click here to download a pdf of the booklet.
 Contact Ron Shive concerning funerals.

 Columbarium and Memorial Garden

-First Presbyterian Church’s Columbarium and Fonville Memorial Garden are located close to the east entrance of the narthex along Maple Avenue.
+First Presbyterian Church’s Columbarium, Fonville Memorial Garden and a garden in honor of Nan Perkins are located close to the east entrance of the narthex along Maple Avenue.
 Members of the congregation may reserve space for themselves and their family in the columbarium or arrange for memorial plaques for those with connections to the church.
-Information about prices and reservations may be obtained by contacting LaRae Bolick.
+Information about prices and reservations may be obtained by contacting Tori Stadler.